Evolutionary psychology: Interactions with non-kin / reciprocity

-One important problem with this explanation is that individuals may be able to evolve the capacity to obscure their reputation, reducing the probability, q, that it will be known.
+One important problem with this explanation is that individuals may be able to evolve the capacity to obscure their reputations, reducing the probability, q, that it will be known.

 Trivers argues that friendship and various social emotions evolved in order to manage reciprocity.
 Liking and disliking, he says, evolved to help present-day humans' ancestors form coalitions with others who reciprocated and to exclude those who did not reciprocate.
 Moral indignation may have evolved to prevent one's altruism from being exploited by cheaters, and gratitude may have motivated present-day humans' ancestors to reciprocate appropriately after benefiting from others' altruism.
 Likewise, present-day humans feel guilty when they fail to reciprocate.
 These social motivations match what evolutionary psychologists expect to see in adaptations that evolved to maximize the benefits and minimize the drawbacks of reciprocity.

-Evolutionary psychologists say that humans have psychological adaptations that evolved specifically to help us identify non-reciprocators, commonly referred to as "cheaters."
+According to evolutionary psychologists, humans possess psychological adaptations that developed to help us spot cheaters, also known as non-reciprocators.

 In 1993, Robert Frank and his associates found that participants in a prisoner's dilemma scenario were often able to predict whether their partners would "cheat", based on a half-hour of unstructured social interaction.
-In a 1996 experiment, for example, Linda Mealey and her colleagues found that people were better at remembering the faces of people when those faces were associated with stories about those individuals cheating (such as embezzling money from a church).
+In a 1996 experiment, for example, Linda Mealey and her colleagues found that people were better at remembering faces when those faces were associated with stories about those individuals cheating (such as embezzling money from a church).

 Strong reciprocity (or "tribal reciprocity")

-Humans may have an evolved set of psychological adaptations that predispose them to be more cooperative than otherwise would be expected with members of their tribal in-group, and more nasty to members of tribal out groups.
+Humans may have an evolved set of psychological adaptations that predispose them to be more cooperative than otherwise would be expected with members of their tribal in-group, and nastier to members of tribal out-groups.
 These adaptations may have been a consequence of tribal warfare.

 Humans may also have predispositions for "altruistic punishment" – to punish in-group members who violate in-group rules, even when this altruistic behavior cannot be justified in terms of helping those you are related to (kin selection), cooperating with those who you will interact with again (direct reciprocity), or cooperating to better your reputation with others (indirect reciprocity).